hitomtao/zencart-style/README.md

 Your style guide will be created in a sub folder called `dist` and loaded in your browser

-Edit the various files and your changes will be immediately reflected in the browser.
+Edit the various files in the src folder as desired and your changes will be immediately reflected in the browser.

 When you are done, press `CTRL C` to stop the livereload process.

-To create compressed, production-ready assets for Zencart, run `npm run build`.
+To create compressed, production ready assets for Zencart, run `npm run build`.

-If you have created a fork earlier, you can push your changes to your fork and then create a pull request for your proposed changes.
+If you created a fork earlier, you can push your changes to your fork and then create a pull request with your changes.

+- NOTE: This can only be accepted for production ready runs.

 You can read about contributing [HERE] (http://docs.zen-cart.com/Contributing/main).